dawillcox/python_combine_settings/README.md

 configuration files.
 Files are read in order from most generic to most specific, with each updating settings from the previous files.

+Yes, there are other packages that let an application load a configuration.
+I wanted something that merged application configurations from multiple sources

 ## Operation
 ### Determining Configurations to Combine
 `config_builder` uses [`platformdirs`](https://pypi.org/project/platformdirs/)